Get us in your inbox

 Advertising

 An ever-popular mountain resort town in the state of Himachal Pradesh, nestled amongst high peaks in the alluring lush green Beas valley, Manali is one of the most popular tourist spots in northern India.
-Visitors come for trekking, climbing, skiing and rafting, to take in the stunning views, mountain air and snow. it attracts plenty of backpackers too, who simply wanting to chill out in the hippie villages surrounding the town.
+Visitors come for trekking, climbing, skiing and rafting, to take in the stunning views, mountain air and snow.
+It attracts plenty of backpackers too, seeking to chill out in the hippie villages surrounding the town.

 Discover Manali:

-Pune is often thought of as being in Mumbai’s shadow – its just three hours away by car – but this Indian destination is exciting in its own right.
+Pune is often seen as being in Mumbai’s shadow – it’s just three hours away by car – but this Indian destination is exciting in its own right.
 Thanks to its massive student population and the influx of expats who’ve been drawn to the cooler, less polluted and less crowded town, Pune is an awesome place to explore.
 History and culture abound, of course, but exciting restaurants and pubs make it even more vibrant.

 Discover Pune: